GooglyBlox/free-numerade-textbooks/README.md

 This project lets you browse and access these textbooks using their own API.
 You'll need a premium Numerade account though.

+## API Documentation

+I've documented the API endpoints used in this project, along with other discovered endpoints, in this [GitHub Gist](https://gist.github.com/GooglyBlox/af1dc039eeafbc54de51d1d047213a95).
+The documentation is a work in progress and will be updated as new endpoints are discovered.

 ## Deployment

 This project is designed to be deployed on Vercel.
 To deploy: